cncf/tag-contributor-strategy/website/content/maintainers/governance/governance-self-assessment.md

   * Check that there aren't individuals who have broad permissions that aren't explained by any official project role.

 ##### Maintainer List(s)

+Projects are expected to have a clear list of maintainers, and the list should be current and accurate.

 * Check the list of CNCF-level Maintainers for the project.
 * Answer the following question about the project's maintainers: